dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T728: Inclusive growth should be a goal of globalization.
+### T728: Inclusive growth ensures all benefit from globalization.

 |Support|
 |---|